gregorio-project/latin-ecclesiastic-accents/corpus/Vulgate_with_accents/README.md

 https://archive.org/details/lasaintebiblepol00vigo

+Every feedback will be welcome.

 ------------

-At this date (2017-04-24), these Books are available :
+At this date (2017-04-25), these Books are available :

-Mt, Mc, Lc
+Mt, Mc, Lc, Jn

 ------------